robertjchristian/MRC/IN PROGRESS/MRC42.md

 - In the case the user choses to Stake their MOR claims for this 12 month period, they experience 207% dilution.
 - So the Time Power Factor should be around the same 2X.

-- In other words the Base reward as calculated by the number of stETH staked in the case of capital or the weights held in the case of a Code Contributor is mulipled by the Power Factor.
+In other words the Base reward as calculated by the number of stETH staked in the case of capital or the weights held in the case of a Code Contributor is mulipled by the Power Factor.

-- The result of this multiplication is then divided by the total stETH * Power or Weights * Power of ALL Contributors in that group to determine the individual Contributors proportionality of the MOR rewards that UTC second.
+The result of this multiplication is then divided by the total stETH * Power or Weights * Power of ALL Contributors in that group to determine the individual Contributors proportionality of the MOR rewards that UTC second.

 **For Example:**
 - 1 stETH with a 207% Power Factor would have a result of 2.07
 - This 2.07 sum would be divided by the total stETH staked (or yield provided in a future yield agnostic version) post Power Factor.
 - If 100 stETH were already staked the porportion of rewards for the 1 stETH staker after his deposit would be equal to 2.07 out of 102.07
-- Which equals 2.02% of the of the MOR emissions during that UTC second.
+- Which equals 2.02% of the MOR emissions during that UTC second.

 ![ProportionalityEquationMORStaking](https://github.com/MorpheusAIs/MRC/assets/1563345/6e6c1cc5-826a-42be-bbb7-b7c4a9d65cf9)

 ![Emission Earned Chart 2](https://github.com/MorpheusAIs/MRC/assets/1563345/1d8e7e73-22ed-44ed-82e8-934370fe58cd)

 ## MRCs 38, 39, 40, & 41
 These MRCs stand for how to implement Time as a function for each of the four core proofs of Morpheus.
 Code, Capital, Compute and Builders.
 However the principle is the same across all four and should hold generally.

 - **Code MRC 38:** https://github.com/MorpheusAIs/MRC/blob/main/IN%20PROGRESS/MRC38.md